emorydunn/homebrew-gif-off/README.md

 The format is `<index>:<duration>`, for example to set the duration of the second frame to 0.75 seconds: `-t 2:0.75`.

+By default any custom frame timing is also read from and written to a sidecar file, `.timing`, in the source folder.
+The format is the same, with each frame on a new line.
+Any timings passed in on the command line override those in the sidecar and will be saved.
+Use the `--no` prefix on `read-timing` and `save-timing` to not read or write the sidecar.

 ## Output

 The supported output formats are: